datadryad/dryad-data/annualStatistics/README.md

 Annual Statistics
 =================

 This folder contains the statistics that are generated annually to support the Dryad Annual Report.
+Note that the files are cumulative;
+each file contains information on all data packages that were in the repository at the end of the respective year.

 About the download counts:
 - Dryad tracks downloads of individual files, but for the purpose of